lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 - & No stars being: Not significant

 ### But what does it mean for our model's fit?
-Under our output for "`Multiple R Squared`," the given number 0.8268 means that around 82.68% of the variation in `mpg` is explained by our three predictor variables: `disp`, `hp`, & `wt`.
+Under our output for **"`Multiple R Squared`,"** the given number 0.8268 means that around 82.68% of the variation in `mpg` is explained by our three predictor variables: `disp`, `hp`, & `wt`.
 In other words, that's a strong fit for the model!

-Further, the field "`Adjusted R-squared`" takes into account additional complexity in it's calculation.
+Further, the field **"`Adjusted R-squared`"** takes into account additional complexity in it's calculation.
 It still gave us a solid passing score with ~80.83% variation explanation in `mpg`.

+The output field **"`Residual Error`"**, which returns 2.639, refers to the average distance between the observed values and the values predicted for `mpg`.
+As a general rule of thumb, a lower residual standard error means better model accuracy.